Internet Speculative Fiction Database: History

-Several speculative fiction author bibliographies were posted to the USENET newsgroup rec.arts.sf.written from 1984 to 1994 by Jerry Boyajian, Gregory J. E. Rawlins and John Wenn.
+Several speculative fiction author bibliographies were posted to the Usenet newsgroup rec.arts.sf.written from 1984 to 1994 by Jerry Boyajian, Gregory J. E. Rawlins and John Wenn.
 A more or less standard bibliographic format was developed for these postings.
-Many of these bibliographies can still be found at The Linköping Science Fiction Archive.
+Many of these bibliographies can still be found at the Linköping Science Fiction Archive.
 In 1993, a searchable database of awards information was developed by Al von Ruff.
 In 1994, John R. R. Leavitt created the Speculative Fiction Clearing House (SFCH).
 In late 1994, he asked for help in displaying awards information, and von Ruff offered his database tools.
-Leavitt declined, because he wanted code that could interact with other aspects of the site.
+Leavitt declined, as he wanted code that could interact with other aspects of the site.
 In 1995, Al von Ruff and "Ahasuerus" (a prolific contributor to rec.arts.sf.written) started to construct the ISFDB, based on experience with the SFCH and the bibliographic format finalized by John Wenn.
 The first version of ISFDB went live on 8 September 1995, and a URL was published in January 1996.

 The ISFDB was first located at an ISP in Champaign Illinois, but it suffered from constrained resources in disk space and database support, which limited its growth.
 In October 1997 the ISFDB moved to SF Site, a major SF portal and review site.
 Due to the rising costs of remaining with SF Site, the ISFDB moved to its own domain in December 2002, but it was shut down by the hosting ISP due to high resource usage.
-In February 2003, it began to be hosted by The Cushing Library Science Fiction and Fantasy Research Collection and Institute for Scientific Computation at Texas A&M University.
+In February 2003, it began to be hosted by the Cushing Library Science Fiction and Fantasy Research Collection and Institute for Scientific Computation at Texas A&M University.
 The ISFDB moved to a commercial hosting service in 2008.

-On 27 February 2005, the database and the underlying code became available under Creative Commons licensing.
+In February 2005, the database and the underlying code became available under Creative Commons licensing.

 ISFDB was originally edited by a limited number of people, principally Al von Ruff and Ahasuerus.
 Editing was opened in 2006 to the general public on an open content basis, with changed content being approved by one of a limited number of moderators in an attempt to protect the accuracy of the database.

-In late 2022, the ISFDB faced public criticism for refusing to update its entry for the transgender author Lee Mandelo to reflect his new name.
-The update was finally made after more than a year of repeated requests.